ServiceNow Autonomous Workforce: AI Specialists Explained

 ServiceNow's Autonomous Workforce is a lineup of role-specific AI agents that can complete entire business processes without human input.
 At Knowledge 2026, ServiceNow expanded it from a single IT specialist to cover every major enterprise function.
 Here is what each specialist does, what is available now, and what it means for practitioners.

-The framing ServiceNow uses for Autonomous Workforce is deliberate: AI Specialists are designed to slot into your existing teams like a new team member would — with defined roles, defined permissions, and full accountability.
+The framing ServiceNow uses for Autonomous Workforce is deliberate: AI Specialists are designed to slot into your existing teams like a new team member — though for the architectural decisions around deploying them, most teams still hire a ServiceNow consultant would — with defined roles, defined permissions, and full accountability.
 They are not bots running in the background.
 They are agents operating within governed workflows, with an audit trail for everything they do.

 What is an AI Specialist?